Michigan general contractor license and insurance requirements

 How to get a general contractor license in Michigan

-The process to get your Michigan general contractor license is the same whether you are pursuing a Residential Builder license or a Maintenance and Alteration Contractor license.
+The process is the same whether you’re pursuing a Residential Builder license or a Maintenance and Alteration Contractor license for the first time.
+You’ll need to fulfill an education requirement and pass a test.

 Step 1: Complete the education requirement